cfreundlich/cfreundlich.github.io/_posts/2023-06-30-portfolio-balancer.markdown

 toc: true
 ---

-For the most part, the the tools once reserved exclusively for the ultra-wealthy are today accessible to common investors.
+Today, common investors have access to a complete set of investing tools.
 There's no longer a need for human stock brokers or "wealth managers" that siphon 1% of one's savings every year.

-In this blog post, I will promote a cold, calculated approach to investing and provide a command line interface (CLI) that will tell individual investors exactly how to execute it.
+In this blog post, I will promote a fundamental approach to using these tools and introduce a command line interface (CLI) that will help individual investors exactly how to execute it.

 ## Introducing the Portfolio Balancer

-I've been a proponent of boring, low cost ETF-driven investing since I started investing when I was in my 20s.
 For many investors, simply picking a Vangaurd target retirement date fund, parking all their savings in that, and not thinking about it until they approach that date is a fine strategy.
-I personally do not think target date funds offer as broad exposure to various sectors and market caps as I would like, increasing short term risk.
-Additionally, investing in one and only one fund limits one's ability to exploit market fluctuations by "buying low and selling high."
+I personally do not think these funds offer as broad exposure to various sectors and market caps as I would like.
+I also think investing in one and only one fund limits one's ability to exploit market fluctuations by buying low and selling high.

-On the other hand, marketing departments of most banks and brokerages push investors toward a frenzy of stock picking.
-They gamify investing because higher volumes means higher commissions and profits for them.
-I am by no means claiming there is something inherently wrong with gambling, whether one does it with slot machines, stocks, or crypto, as long as it is done with disposable income.
-I am claiming that such "fun" approaches to investing are not sound strategies.
+Most investors instead try to pick stocks.
+This is unsurprising because the marketing departments of banks and brokerages exist in order to push investors toward a frenzy of stock picking.
+They game-ify investing because higher volumes means higher commissions and profits for them.
+I am by no means claiming there is something inherently wrong with this, essentially gambling, whether one does it with slot machines, stocks, or crypto, as long as it is done with disposable income.
+I am claiming that such fun approaches to investing are not sound strategies.
 Professional humans [consistently lose to monkeys](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwitprKq--7_AhUEiO4BHU_fAVUQFnoECA4QAQ&url=https%3A%2F%2Fwww.wsj.com%2Farticles%2FSB991681622136214659&usg=AOvVaw1h5PZgbOQdKpsBhkcSi7hF&opi=89978449) in this game.
-I like winning.
-Don't you?
+I prefer to win.

-With target date funds not providing enough diversity or flexibility for me, and stock-picking not a viable strategy for my family's savings, I give you [Portfolio Balancer](https://github.com/cfreundlich/portfolio-balancer/).
+With target date funds not providing enough diversity or flexibility for me, and stock-picking not a viable strategy for my family's savings, I propose hand-crafting as diverse portfolio.
+I will describe how to do this, and why the software I am providing makes this easier, after a few brief remarks:

 #### Remark: Margin Accounts
-Margin trading is particularly rigged in favor of the rich: Interest paid on such margin accounts is tax-deductible in Schedule A of the Form 1040, which acts like a discount on the interest equal to one's Federal tax bracket; the more the individual earns, the larger the tax break.
-Obviously, there is a big part of me that would like to point out that this is a tax loophole created by the rich for the rich.
-I simply shine a spotlight on it.
-Sunlight is often the best sanitizer.
+Margin trading benefits from a tax code that is rigged in favor of the rich: Interest paid on such margin accounts is tax-deductible in Schedule A of the Form 1040, which acts like a discount on the interest equal to one's Federal tax bracket; the more the individual earns, the larger the tax break.
+But that doesn't mean middle class people would not or should not benefit from exploiting this tax loophole

-If you're not comfortable with this kind of morality, note that the product described in this post works well for unleveraged brokerage accounts.
-You are also free to leverage your assets with margin accounts and not deduct the interest, if you want to maintain the moral high ground.
-Either way, I recommend talking to a tax advisor.
+If you're not comfortable with this, please note that the product described in this post works for unleveraged brokerage accounts.
+You are also free to maintain the moral high ground and leverage your assets with margin accounts and not deduct the interest.

-In the context of this post, leveraging what you have and plowing the margins into these low-risk strategies is a boost on long term returns.
+In the context of this post, leveraging what you have and plowing the margins into these low-risk strategies is a multiplier for long-term returns.
 That is the only benefit.
-The cost of this benefit is the risk of a margin call.
-For this reason, I recommend starting very slow with margin trading, borrowing no more than 20% of your assets.
-This will provide a large enough cushion to avoid a margin call in even an apocolyptic scenario, but talk to a feduciary certified financial advisor (which I am not) if you have questions.
+The cost is the risk of a margin call.
+I recommend starting very slow with margin trading, borrowing no more than 20% of your assets.
+This will provide a large enough cushion to avoid a margin call in even an apocalyptic scenario, but talk to a fiduciary certified financial advisor (which I am not) if you have questions.

 For me, I am by no means ultra-wealthy, but I am happy with [IBKR's low cost margin trading accounts](https://www.interactivebrokers.com/en/index.php?f=44427&gclid=EAIaIQobChMIicWVrfru_wIVJQ2tBh2P6gkyEAAYASAAEgI6FPD_BwE).
-IBKR offers the cheapest margin rates I could find.
-IBKR does not pay me anything to promote their products.
+IBKR offers the cheapest margin rates I could find (IBKR does not pay me anything to promote their products).

 #### Remark: Trying to Time the Market
-Trying to time the market, or catch the falling knife, does not work (though I have succumbed to the urge many times).
+Trying to time the market does not work (though I have succumbed to the urge many times).
 Similar to stock picking, whatever idea you had, an insider already had it.
 It is priced into the market.
-Having said that, it is up to you how often to balance your portfolio, but I typically do it once per quarter, or randomly.
+Having said that, it is up to you how often to balance your portfolio, but I typically do it once per quarter or less.
 I also recommend not looking at your portfolio until you go to rebalance it to avoid making emotional decisions.

 #### Remark: Retirement Accounts
 Clearly, I don't believe that timing the market or stocking picking are reliable strategies, so I don't offer any advice for short term investing.
 The strategies I am promoting here are long-term (more than 10 years).
 As such, investors generally should take advantage of tax-advantaged retirement accounts first before adopting the strategies promoted in this post.
-If you are not familiar with accounts like an IRA, 401(k), or HSA, [educate yourself](https://www.nerdwallet.com/article/investing/retirement-investments-beginners-guide), then come back to this post.
+If you are not familiar with accounts like an IRA, 401(k), HSA, or 529s, [educate yourself](https://www.nerdwallet.com/article/investing/retirement-investments-beginners-guide), then come back to this post.

 ## Portfolio Balancer's Strategies
 [Portfolio Balancer](https://github.com/cfreundlich/portfolio-balancer/)'s currently supported strategies are predicated on the assumption that the investor wants equal distribution of value across all assets in their portfolio.